zahaibalig/huldra/docs/DEVELOPMENT-GUIDELINES.md

 ### Continuous Integration / Continuous Deployment

-Please see `GITHUB-ACTIONS.md` for details.
+- See `GITHUB-ACTIONS.md` for details

 ### Versioning and Releases